Killings sow fear inside Rohingya refugee camps in Bangladesh

-Killings sow fear inside Rohingya refugee camps in Bangladesh, where 1,000 officers monitor 1 million people
+Killings sow fear inside Rohingya refugee camps, where 1,000 officers monitor 1 million people

 A community leader was the latest victim, stabbed to death last month on a busy road outside the Balukhali camp